Homemade Marshmallows and other Christmas Treat Recipes (that aren't cookies)

 Prep: Combine cornstarch and confectioners sugar in a small bowl.
 Spray a 13x9" dish with non-stick spray, then dust it with the cornstarch mixture.
 You will have some starch/sugar left over - save it to dust the top of the marshmallows.

 Step 1: In a large mixing bowl (I used my electric mixing bowl), combine gelatin and 1/2 cup cold water.
-Stir to dissolve the gelatin and allow to sit while you prepare the rest of the recipe.
+Whisk to dissolve the gelatin completely, allow to sit while you prepare the rest of the recipe.

 Step 2: Combine granulated sugar, salt, corn syrup, and the remaining 1/2 cup water in a saucepan.
 Over medium heat, stir the ingredients to dissolve the sugar.
 Once dissolved, turn the heat to high and bring to a boil - using a candy thermometer, closely monitor the temperature.

 Step 3: Whisk the mixture as it boils and keep a close eye on the temperature.
+Do not be tempted to step away from the mixture - it can burn quickly!
 As soon as it reaches 240 degrees F remove it from the heat.
 This takes about 15 minutes.

-Step 5: Once the mixture becomes marshmallow-like, add the vanilla and mix until combined.
+Step 5: Once the mixture becomes marshmallow-like, add the vanilla (or extract of choice) and mix until combined.

 Step 6: Use a spatula to pour the marshmallow mix evenly into the prepared baking dish.
 Dust with remaining confectioners sugar mixture, and let the marshmallows sit overnight, uncovered.
 Once the mallows have dried out a bit, you can cut and dust with more confectioners sugar or sprinkles!